Spencerduran/quant-futures-analytics-py/TheStrat/failed_twos/README.md

 The analysis generates detailed statistics for each pattern type:

-1. **Absolute Move Metrics**:

-   - Average move
-   - Median move
-   - Maximum move
-   - Minimum move

-2. **Percentage-Based Analysis**:
+1. **Percentage-Based Analysis**:
-   - Move sizes as percentage of previous candle range
+   - Move sizes as percentage of remainint previous candle retracement range
    - Success rates at different percentage tiers
    - Distribution of move magnitudes